 Conditioning your body before hip replacement can help speed your recovery.
 Daily exercise helps strengthen muscles that support the hip joint.
 Aerobic activity (exercise that raises your heart rate) can improve fitness.
 It can also help you reach or maintain a healthy weight, reducing stress on your hip.

-Before beginning any exercise program, talk with your doctor.
+Before beginning any exercise program, talk with your healthcare provider.

 Working out in a pool is a gentle way to exercise muscles.
 It can also improve balance and coordination.
 A physical therapist may work with you in a pool therapy program.
 You can also try pool walking on your own.
 Stand in waist-deep to chest-deep water with your arms out to the sides.
 Then slowly walk forward.
 To avoid overdoing, ask your physical therapist how long to exercise.
 He or she can also give you tips on pool safety.

 Any exercise causes increasing pain or swelling in your hip

 You’re not sure how to safely do an exercise

 You need help learning to use your walker or crutches